 Waiving Extradition to Return to Texas

 Texas counties bordering other states often have defendants in custody who require extradition to another state.
 While defendants are taken before a magistrate in these counties on a daily basis, a magistrate in a rural county is not always a court of record.
 Texas law once required an arrested person awaiting extradition to be taken before a court of record in Texas.
-Because of this requirement, the transfer of defendants was often delayed and imposes additional costs on counties in housing the defendants until the defendants can be taken before a court of record.
+Because of this requirement, the transfer of defendants was often delayed, and imposed additional costs on counties in housing the defendants until the defendants can be taken before a court of record.

 In many of these cases, waiving extradition will speed up the process so that the person accused of the crime is brought back to Texas sooner and can then be released on bond sooner.
-The Defendant must decide whether to voluntarily waive extradition proceedings in the the state and county where he is being held.
+The Defendant must decide whether to voluntarily waive extradition proceedings in the state and county where he is being held.

 The Code of Criminal Procedure was recently amended to authorize a person arrested under the Uniform Criminal Extradition Act pending extradition to another state to be taken before a justice of the peace serving a precinct that is located in a county bordering another state, as an alternative to being taken before a judge of a court of record in Texas.

 In some cases, the person being held will file a writ of habeas corpus if the prisoner wants to contest the legality of the arrest.
 In other cases, the person being held will decide to waive extradition proceedings in the presence of a justice of the peace serving a precinct that is located in a county bordering another state, as an alternative to waiving the proceedings in writing before a judge or any court of record.
-Before the waiver of extradition is executed, the person being held will be informed of his right to the issuance and service of an extradition warrant and right to obtain a writ of habeas corpus.
+Before the waiver of extradition is executed, the person being held will be informed of his right to the issuance and service of an extradition warrant and the right to obtain a writ of habeas corpus.

-Extradition Transport Section of the Bexar County Sheriff’s Office - The Extradition Transport Section travels all over the United States picking up prisoners who have been arrested by other law enforcement agencies on felony arrest warrants issued in Bexar County, TX.
-The Bexar County Sheriff’s Office also uses private company to transport prisoners back to Bexar County.
+Extradition Transport Section of the Bexar County Sheriff’s Office – The Extradition Transport Section travels all over the United States picking up prisoners who have been arrested by other law enforcement agencies on felony arrest warrants issued in Bexar County, TX.
+The Bexar County Sheriff’s Office also uses a private company to transport prisoners back to Bexar County.

-Extradition Law Training Course by the Texas Justice Court Training Center - Visit the website of the Texas Justice Court Training Center to find out more about the course that provides training required for justices of the peace to hold extradition hearings.
+Extradition Law Training Course by the Texas Justice Court Training Center – Visit the website of the Texas Justice Court Training Center to find out more about the course that provides the training required for justices of the peace to hold extradition hearings.
 Learn more about why HB 1125, passed during the 2013 Legislative Session, modified Chapter 53, Section 10 of the Code of Criminal Procedure.
 Although historically in Texas, only judges of a court of record could hold waiver of extradition hearings, Texas law now allows justices of the peace to hold extradition hearings if they are attorneys or if they have had training in extradition law through TJCTC.